vuepress-theme-hope/vuepress-theme-hope/docs/feed2/src/guide.md

 ::: tip

-Of course you can enable them all.
-This is not a choose 1 from 3 situation.
+Of course, you can enable them all.
+This is not a "choose 1 from 3" situation.

 :::

 Considering that rare people stick to feed now, this plugin provides a minimal configuration to adjust the automatic generation of detailed feed files.
-Also it allows you to freely define the output content of the feed.
+Also, it allows you to freely define the output content of the feed.

 To correctly generate the link address, you need to set `hostname` (deployment domain name) in the plugin options,